Area 51: Have Blue/F-117 program

 The Lockheed Have Blue prototype stealth fighter (a smaller proof-of-concept model of the F-117 Nighthawk) first flew at Groom in December 1977.

 In 1978, the Air Force awarded a full-scale development contract for the F-117 to Lockheed Corporation's Advanced Development Projects.
 On 17 January 1981 the Lockheed test team at Area 51 accepted delivery of the first full-scale development (FSD) prototype 79–780, designated YF-117A.
 At 6:05 am on 18 June 1981 Lockheed Skunk Works test pilot Hal Farley lifted the nose of YF-117A 79–780 off the runway of Area 51.

-Meanwhile, Tactical Air Command (TAC) decided to set up a group-level organization to guide the F-117A to an initial operating capability.
-That organization became the 4450th Tactical Group (Initially designated "A Unit"), which officially activated on 15 October 1979 at Nellis AFB, Nevada, although the group was physically located at Area 51.
-The 4450th TG also operated the A-7D Corsair II as a surrogate trainer for the F-117A, and these operations continued until 15 October 1982 under the guise of an avionics test mission.
+Meanwhile, Tactical Air Command (TAC) set up a group-level organization to guide the F-117A to an initial operating capability.
+That organization became the 4450th Tactical Group (Initially designated "A Unit"), which officially activated on 15 October 1979 at Nellis Air Force Base, Nevada, although the group was physically located at Area 51.
+The 4450th Tactical Group also operated the A-7D Corsair II as a surrogate trainer for the F-117A, and these operations continued until 15 October 1982 under the guise of an avionics test mission.

-Flying squadrons of the 4450th TG were the 4450th Tactical Squadron (Initially designated "I Unit") activated on 11 June 1981, and 4451st Tactical Squadron (Initially designated "P Unit") on 15 January 1983.
-The 4450th TS, stationed at Area 51, was the first F-117A squadron, while the 4451st TS was stationed at Nellis AFB and was equipped with A-7D Corsair IIs painted in a dark motif, tail coded "LV".
+Flying squadrons of the 4450th Tactical Group were the 4450th Tactical Squadron (Initially designated "I Unit") activated on 11 June 1981, and 4451st Tactical Squadron (Initially designated "P Unit") on 15 January 1983.
+The 4450th Tactical Squadron, stationed at Area 51, was the first F-117A squadron, while the 4451st Tactical Squadron was stationed at Nellis Air Force Base and was equipped with A-7D Corsair IIs painted in a dark motif, tail coded "LV".
 Lockheed test pilots put the YF-117 through its early paces.
 A-7Ds were used for pilot training before any F-117As had been delivered by Lockheed to Area 51, later the A-7D's were used for F-117A chase testing and other weapon tests at the Nellis Range.
-On 15 October 1982, Major Alton C. Whitley Jr. became the first USAF 4450th TG pilot to fly the F-117A.
+On 15 October 1982, Major Alton C. Whitley Jr. became the first USAF 4450th Tactical Group pilot to fly the F-117A.

 Although ideal for testing, Area 51 was not a suitable location for an operational group, so a new covert base had to be established for F-117 operations.
 Tonopah Test Range Airport was selected for operations of the first USAF F-117 unit, the 4450th Tactical Group (TG).
 From October 1979, the Tonopah Airport base was reconstructed and expanded.
 The 6,000-foot runway was lengthened to 10,000 feet.
 Taxiways, a concrete apron, a large maintenance hangar, and a propane storage tank were added.